sj1999-BIT/tp/docs/UserGuide.md

 ### What is this user guide for?
 * Walks you through [all the latest features](#feature-manipulating-persons-in-your-contact-list) of _WedFast_.
-You can expect to use any feature after reading its corresponding feature section.
+You will be able to use any feature after reading its corresponding feature section.

 * Provides you a detailed and complete set of answers for [frequently asked questions](#faq).